Your guide to enjoying South Australia’s national parks in the cooler months

 Main image: Deep Creek National Park (image courtesy ofJohn Montesi)

-This story was originally posted in May 2021.
+This story was originally posted in May 2021 and updated in July 2024.

 This content was produced in partnership with Good Living